-So you’re considering adding a security team to your business but you’re not sure if you should hire in-house guards or contract with a security company.
+So you’re considering adding a security team to your business but you’re not sure if you should hire in-house guards or contact one of the available security guard companies.

 Both have costs associated with them.
 But working with a security vendor could prove to be more cost effective than hiring a full-time staff.
 Here’s why.